tidymodels/parsnip/man/rmd/multinom_reg_h2o.md

-For this engine, there is a single mode: regression
+For this engine, there is a single mode: classification

 ## Tuning Parameters